mctinker/Map-Tasker/README.md

 - Local LAN traffic when fetching XML directly from your Android device.
 - On startup, check against pypi.com to determine if a new release is available.
 - Update the program from pypi.com (via 'pip) if 'Upgrade' is selected in the GUI.
-- Read file 'maptasker_changelog.json' from https://github.com/mctinker/Map-Tasker if "What's New" is selected in the GUI.
+- Read file 'maptasker_changelog.json' from 'https://github.com/mctinker/Map-Tasker' if "What's New" is selected in the GUI.
-- Use of chatgpt.com when using Ai Analysis with any of the OpenAi models.
+- Use chatgpt.com when using AI analysis with any of the OpenAi models.
-- New local Ai models will be loaded from https://ollama.com/library.
+- New local Ai models will be loaded from 'https://ollama.com/library'.

 ## Known Issues